pinnace/burp-jwt-fuzzhelper-extension/README.md

 ### Example 2: Algorithmic substitution

-Say you want to test if an application is can be tricked into using a public key as an HMAC key.
+Say you want to test if an application can be tricked into using a public key as an HMAC key.

 1. Use an empty selector `.`, or try fuzzing another claim (e.g. Payload -> `.user.name`) to see if your attack has been successful.
 2. Set `Generate Signature` to True